 [ENTER A SHORT HIGHLEVEL SUMMARY OF THE PROPOSED RULES.
 THE PURPOSE IS TO HELP THE READER PICK UP THE GIST OF OUR PROPOSAL IN A SHORT PERIOD OF TIME.]

-The Corrections and Clarifications to Toxics Water Quality Standards Rulemaking intends to propose revisions to the toxics regulations.
-These revisions are generally not substantive, but are intended to correct several toxic pollutant criteria EPA recently disapproved, as well as address other minor revisions to the toxics rule.
+The Corrections and Clarifications to Toxics Water Quality Standards Rulemaking proposes revisions to the toxics water quality standards rules.
+These revisions are generally not substantive, but are intended to correct several toxic pollutant criteria EPA recently disapproved, as well as address other minor revisions to the Toxic Substances rule.
 For example, EPA disapproved criteria for 11 pesticides based on an unclear reading of the frequency and duration components of these criteria.
 DEQ expects that clarifying this aspect of the criteria will remedy the disapproval of 35 pesticide criteria values associated with 11 pesticides.
-DEQ also anticipates correcting an error in the expression of freshwater selenium criteria (i.e. total recoverable to dissolved); re-proposing freshwater and saltwater arsenic criteria and chromium VI saltwater criteria that were inadvertently left off a later rulemaking; and correcting typographical errors associated with the Human Health Toxics Rulemaking.
+DEQ also proposes to correct an error in the expression of freshwater selenium criteria (i.e. currently expressed as “total recoverable selenium” and is proposed to be expressed as “dissolved selenium”); is re-proposing freshwater and saltwater arsenic criteria and chromium VI saltwater criteria that were inadvertently left off during a 2007 rulemaking; and is correcting typographical errors associated with the Human Health Toxics Rulemaking that occurred in 2011.
 In addition, proposed changes to the Toxic Substances rule reflect the movement of the effective aquatic life criteria from Tables 20, 33A, and 33B into a new aquatic life criteria table, Table 30.
 As a result of this movement, Tables 20, 33A, and 33B are no longer needed and are proposed to be deleted.
-DEQ proposes to delete aluminum from Table 30 because EPA disapproved the freshwater criteria for aluminum (there are no saltwater criteria for aluminum) and there are no criteria in Table 20 that were last approved by EPA.
+DEQ proposes to delete aluminum from Table 30 to reflect EPA’s disapproval of the freshwater criteria for aluminum (EPA’s disapproval renders the criteria ineffective and there are no saltwater criteria for aluminum) and there are no criteria in Table 20 that were last approved by EPA.

 Brief history

 On Jan.
 31, 2013, the EPA took action on Oregon’s aquatic life toxics criteria adopted by the Oregon Environmental Quality Commission and submitted to EPA in 2004.
 DEQ developed these water quality criteria to protect aquatic organisms such as fish, shellfish, and aquatic insects.
-EPA approved 38 criteria associated with 14 toxic pollutants.
+EPA approved 38 criteria values associated with 14 toxic pollutants.
 EPA disapproved freshwater criteria associated with three pollutants—ammonia, cadmium and copper—based on findings in the National Marine Fisheries Service’s (NMFS) August 2012 Biological Opinion.
 EPA also disapproved criteria associated with 13 other pollutants (11 pesticides, selenium and aluminum) due to inconsistencies associated with EPA’s nationally recommended criteria.
 The Clean Water Act requires Oregon to fix the deficiencies identified in EPA’s disapproval action.
 If Oregon does not make these revisions, EPA is required to put in place its own regulations addressing the deficiencies.
 This rulemaking will not include remedies to address the disapproval of the freshwater criteria for aluminum, ammonia, copper, and cadmium (acute only).
 DEQ expects to conduct a separate, subsequent rulemaking(s) to address these pollutants.
-DEQ is separating these rulemakings to help ensure that the straight-forward corrections as proposed in this rule are completed in a timely manner, and are not unnecessarily delayed by the more substantive issues DEQ anticipates arising from the other disapproved criteria.
+DEQ is separating this rulemakings to help ensure that the straight-forward corrections as proposed in this rule are completed in a timely manner, and are not unnecessarily delayed by the more substantive issues DEQ anticipates arising from the other disapproved criteria.

 Regulated parties

 Regulated parties include industrial and municipal dischargers to waters of the state.
-Specifically, regulated parties would include those industrial dischargers that are primary dischargers and required to monitor for toxic pollutants, and generally major municipal dischargers (average dry weather design flow of more than one million gallons per day (MGD)).
+Specifically, regulated parties include those industrial dischargers that are categorized as “primary dischargers” by the federal permitting regulations and required to monitor for toxic pollutants, and generally major municipal dischargers (average dry weather design flow of more than one million gallons per day (MGD)).